 As you create your estate plan, you may decide you do not want to utilize a living trust at this time.
 If you are married and own real estate, it is important to consider carefully how to title this significant asset if a trust is not used.
-There are several options available.
+There are several options available for titling real estate.

 3 Options for Holding Title to Real Estate Without a Living Trust